silentapi/riftbounddecks/API.md

 - `username`: Required, 3-50 characters, alphanumeric and underscores only, unique
 - `email`: Required, valid email format, unique
 - `password`: Required, minimum 8 characters, should contain at least one letter and one number
+- `registrationKey`: Required, must be a valid registration key that has remaining uses (or master key)

 **Notes:**
 - Password should be hashed using bcrypt before storage
 - JWT token is returned immediately upon successful registration for automatic login
 - User preferences are automatically created with default values (`theme: "dark"`, `lastOpenedDeck: null`)
+- Registration key usage is incremented upon successful registration
+- A registration usage record is created linking the new user to the key used
+- Master key (with `isMasterKey: true`) always works regardless of usage count
+- New users automatically receive their own registration key with default 3 uses (configurable by admin)

 ---